paulyuan1219canada/cookbook/linc04.md

+Lee Timson (LT): Good morning.
+This is Lee Timson from River Education Books.
+May I know whom I am talking to?

 Henry Sknirb (HS): Hello, this is Henry Sknirb.

+LT: Hello, Mr. Sknirb.
+How can I help you today?

-I'm calling about the books I ordered for my English class from River Education Books.
-They arrived, but they're in terrible shape.
-They're falling apart, and I can't ask my students to pay that much for something that isn't made well.
-I hope the other products from River Education are better made.
+HS: I'm calling about the books I ordered for my English class.
+I just received the books.
+But they are in terrible shape.
+They're falling apart.
+I don't think my students are willing to pay for them.

-Lee Timson (LT): Hello, Mr. Sknirb.
-I'm Lee Timson from River Education Books.
-I'm really sorry to hear about the condition of the books.
-Our motto is "Satisfaction guaranteed," and we take this feedback seriously.
+LT: I'm really sorry to hear that.
+This is tatally our fault.
 I assure you that you are entitled to a full refund.
-I'll process your refund immediately.
-Please keep the books as a token of our appreciation for the trouble.
-I hope this won't keep you from ordering from River Education Books again.
-If you have any other questions or concerns, please don't hesitate to contact us again.

-HS: Thank you for your prompt response, Mr. Timson.
-I appreciate your understanding, and I'm glad to hear that I'll receive a refund.
-I'll keep the books as you suggested.
-Hopefully, our future transactions will be smoother.

-LT: We certainly hope so too, Mr. Sknirb.
-We value your business, and I'll make sure to note your feedback for our improvement.
-If there's anything else we can assist you with, please feel free to reach out.
-Your satisfaction is important to us.

-HS: That's reassuring to hear, Mr. Timson.
-I'd like to know the process for returning the books.
-Do I need to send them back to River Education Books or to the bookstore where I originally purchased them?

-LT: You can return the books to the bookstore where you originally purchased them.
-Once you've done that, please provide us with the receipt, and we'll handle the refund process from there.
-If you encounter any issues during the return, please let us know, and we'll assist you further.

-HS: Thank you for clarifying that, Mr. Timson.
-I'll take care of the return and send you the necessary information.
-I appreciate your help in resolving this matter.

-LT: You're very welcome, Mr. Sknirb.
-We aim to make this process as smooth as possible for you.
-If you have any more questions or require further assistance, don't hesitate to call or email us.
-We're here to help.
+HS: Thank you very much.
+A refund will be great.
+Could you show me how to do that?

+LT: Sure.
+The return process is easy.
+I will email you a shipping label.
+Please pack all the books in one package and attach a printed label.
+Then you may drop it off at any post office convenient to you.
+There's no extra charge involved.

+HS: That sounds simple.
+Thank you.

+LT: I am happy to help.
+In addition, please keep one copy to yourself, as a compensation from us.
+We value our business and strive to honor every customer.

+HS: That's very sweet.
+I will keep the copy.
+Thanks again.

+LT: Welcome.
+Is there anything else I could help today?

+HS: That's all for today.
+Thank you very much for your great help.
+I'd really appreciate it.

+LT: My pleasure.
+Wish you a wonderful day.
+Bye.

+HS: You too.
+Bye.